tuxo/MyGhibliAPI/README.md

 # MyGhibliAPI
-This API characters, films and species cointained in Studio Ghibli's universe.
+This API consist of characters, films and species cointained in Studio Ghibli's universe.

 ## How to use
 - Clone this repo